JurIVoelker/Instagram-Post-Converter/README.md

 <img src="readmeData/mainScreen.jpg" height="500px">

 <p>For adding images that should be converted, press [Browse files] and add the images.
 Only jpeg images are compatible.
-Compatible images are colored green, uncompatible images are colored red.
+Compatible images are colored green, incompatible images are colored red.
 You can remove them by pressing "delete".</p>

 <img src="readmeData/mainScreen2.jpg"  height="500px">